 The ancient Chinese concept of 心猿 – or monkey mind suggests that our minds are full of drunken monkeys who chatter incessantly and swing wildly between thoughts and emotions.

-Mind monkeys represent our unruly emotions, anxiety monkeys often being the most disruptive.
-Anxiety monkeys stir up the other monkeys and provoke lethargy, frustration, and self-defeating behaviour.
+Mind monkeys represent our unruly thoughts and overactive emotions.
+They provoke lethargy, frustration, and self-defeating behaviour.
 They drain the energy that we need for change and make us feel stuck as a result.